 Write “engine” on your shipping Bill of Lading and specify what kind of engine it is.
 Write the correct National Motor Freight Classification Number and the packaging you are shipping it under.

-Here are a few common NMFC numbers and their matching classes from some our recent shipments:
+Here are a few common NMFC numbers and their matching classes from some of our recent shipments:

-The above shipments receive relatively low classes because shipping an engine, an engine block or motor on a pallet will reduce the freight class lower.
+The above shipments receive relatively low classes because shipping an engine, an engine block, or a motor on a pallet will reduce the freight class lower.